 Please feel free to write to me with any questions, suggestions, or corrections.
 I want my patterns and instructions to be clear and accurate, even perfect, if I can manage that.
 I value your input and opinions.
 I'll get back with you as soon as I can.

-P.S. -- I do not share your name or number with anyone.
+P.S. -- I do not share your name or information with anyone.
 I sincerely respect your privacy.

 P.S.2. -- I am an Amazon Affiliate, which means I might earn a few cents if you click on my Amazon links.

 P.S.3. -- Remember that Google links and off site ads links go -- elsewhere.
 They probably collect cookies (or whatever else websites collect these days).
 Click with care!

 For those of you doing costume research or competition, I include a bibliography of all the sources I used in the pattern at hand.
 Besides using period photographs and original garments, some of my sources are vintage magazines and patterns, crumbly but fascinating.
 Many of my sources are reprinted magazines and catalogs, others are wonderful books by people who have studied individual garments and collections.
 These sources are usually easily available once you know what to look for.

 Quality Historical Sewing Patterns for the Modern Costume Artist